-On August 12, 2021, Amphastar Pharmaceuticals, Inc. ("Amphastar") filed a Petition for Inter Partes Review ("IPR") with the United States Patent and Trademark Office ("USPTO"), seeking to invalidate claims 1-20 of United States Patent No. 10,682,414 (the "'414 patent").
+On August 12, 2021, Amphastar Pharmaceuticals, Inc. ("Amphastar") filed a Petition for Inter Partes Review with the United States Patent and Trademark Office ("USPTO"), seeking to invalidate claims 1-20 of United States Patent No. 10,682,414 (the "'414 patent").
 The '414 patent issued on June 16, 2020 and is entitled "Intranasal Epinephrine Formulations and Methods for the Treatment of Disease."
-The claims of the '414 patent are directed to methods of treating a type-1 hypersensitivity reaction, including anaphylaxis, using an aqueous nasal spray pharmaceutical formulation containing epinephrine or a salt thereof, including the Company's neffy product candidate, in a single dose.
+The claims of the '414 patent are directed to methods of treating a type-1 hypersensitivity reaction, including anaphylaxis, using an aqueous nasal spray pharmaceutical formulation containing epinephrine or a salt thereof in a single dose.
 On February 9, 2023, the USPTO issued a Final Written Decision finding claims 3-6 and 18-20, which encompass the Company's neffy product candidate, patentable, and claims 1-2 and 7-17 unpatentable.
-Both the Company and Amphastar have the right to file a motion for reconsideration with the USPTO in addition to a notice of appeal with the United States Court of Appeals for the Federal Circuit.
-Although the results of any motion for reconsideration or notice of appeal are inherently unpredictable and uncertain, and could result in either the USPTO or the Federal Circuit finding some or all of claims 1-20 of the '414 patent to be invalid or unenforceable, the Company does not believe that an adverse outcome will have a material adverse effect on its business, operating results, cash flows or financial condition.
+On April 12, 2023, Amphastar filed a notice of appeal with the United States Court of Appeals for the Federal Circuit.
+On May 15, 2023, the Company filed a motion to dismiss for lack of standing, which will be heard along with the merits of the case.
+Briefing on the merits is expected to be completed in the second quarter of 2024, and a decision from the Federal Circuit is expected by mid-2025.
+The results of any appeal proceedings are inherently unpredictable and uncertain, and could result in the Federal Circuit finding some or all of claims 1-20 of the '414 patent to be invalid or unenforceable.